 - One of our biggest accomplishments in July was planning for 10th grade; we’ll see what comes of that plan as the year progresses!

-- Sarah and I both got red hair.
+- Ashar and I both got red hair.

-- Sarah, Dan and I spent a Sunday at Lake Tobias, a wildlife park about an hour and a half from home that offers safari tours, a great reptile show and more.
+- Ashar, Dan and I spent a Sunday at Lake Tobias, a wildlife park about an hour and a half from home that offers safari tours, a great reptile show and more.

 - We finished a 1,000-piece paint can jigsaw puzzle (which ended up having two of one piece and none of another piece, grr!) and a 2,000-piece America jigsaw puzzle.